Set up Openflow Connector for Kinesis for JSON data format¶

 Enable ingestion into Iceberg table¶

-To enable ingestion into an Iceberg table, you must set the Iceberg Enabled
+To enable ingestion into an Iceberg table, you must set the Iceberg Enabled parameter to true.

 Create an Iceberg table for ingestion¶

 Before you run the connector, you must create an Iceberg table.

-As schema evolution is not supported, you must create the table with the following:
+If schema evolution is disabled, you must create the table with all fields the Kinesis message contains.
 When you create an Iceberg table, you can use Iceberg data types or compatible Snowflake types.
 The semi-structured VARIANT type isn’t supported.
 Instead, use a structured OBJECT or MAP.

 For example, consider the following message: